A forced marriage is a marriage conducted without the valid consent of one or both parties and where duress is a factor.

 How we can assist in cases of forced marriages

-We have had some forced marriage cases where we have represented both the children through our litigation friend, namely the Official Solicitor, as well as adult respondents.
-In one particular case, we represented a young woman on one of the first applications made for a Forced Marriage Protection Order, which you can read more about this here.
+We have had some forced marriage cases where we have represented both the children through our litigation friend, namely the Offical Solicitors, as well as adult respondents.
+In one particular case, we represented a young woman on one of the first applications made for a Forced Marriage Protection Order, which you can read more about here.

 Speed, sensitivity and confidentiality are all vital when dealing with forced marriage cases.
 Our team will work with you to ensure your concerns and fears are heard, and you are fully supported in your case.